 - A. Any commercial applicator must be either: - I. licensed as a commercial applicator/master; or - II. licensed as a commercial applicator/operator; or - III. supervised on-site by either a licensed commercial applicator/master or a commercial applicator/operator who is physically present on the property of the client the entire time it takes to complete an application conducted by an unlicensed applicator.
 This supervision must include visual and voice contact.
 Visual contact must be continuous except when topography obstructs visual observation for less than five minutes.
 Video contact does not constitute visual observation.
 The voice contact requirement may be satisfied by real time radio or telephone contact.
-In lawn care and other situations where both the licensed and unlicensed applicator may move to an adjoining property on the same side of the street and start another application so long as he or she is able to maintain continuous visual and voice contact with the unlicensed applicator. - B. All commercial applicators responsible for the supervision of noncertified applicators of restricted use pesticides must ensure compliance with training, record keeping, and all other requirements as indicated in 40 CFR 171.201(c) "Supervision of Noncertified Applicators" (2017). - C. All commercial applicator licenses shall be affiliated with a company/agency and shall terminate when the employee leaves the employment of that company or agency. - D. Individuals certified as commercial applicators are eligible to license with one or more companies/agencies upon submission of the application and fee as described in Section 6 of this regulation.
-The individual's certification remains in force for the duration of the certification period as described in Section 5 of this regulation. - E. Each branch office of any company, agency, organization or self-employed individual ("employing entity") required to have personnel licensed commercially under state pesticide law shall have in its employment at least one master applicator.
+In lawn care and other situations where both the licensed and unlicensed applicator may move to an adjoining property on the same side of the street and start another application so long as he or she is able to maintain continuous visual and voice contact with the unlicensed applicator. - B. All commercial applicator licenses shall be affiliated with a company/agency and shall terminate when the employee leaves the employment of that company or agency. - C. Individuals certified as commercial applicators are eligible to license with one or more companies/agencies upon submission of the application and fee as described in Section 6 of this regulation.
+The individual's certification remains in force for the duration of the certification period as described in Section 5 of this regulation. - D. Each branch office of any company, agency, organization or self-employed individual ("employing entity") required to have personnel licensed commercially under state pesticide law shall have in its employment at least one master applicator.
 This Master must be licensed in all categories which the branch office of the company or agency performs applications and any Operators must also be licensed in the categories in which they perform or supervise pesticide applications.
 This master applicator must actively supervise persons applying pesticides within such employing entity and have the ability to be on site to assist such persons within six (6) hours driving time.
 Whenever an out-ofstate employing entity is conducting a major application project they must have a master applicator within the state.

-F. Exemptions
+E. Exemptions

-- I. Persons applying pesticides to household pets and other non agricultural domestic animals are exempt from commercial applicator licensing. - II.
+- I. Employing entities only performing post harvest treatments to agricultural commodities are exempt from master licensing requirements. - II.
+Persons applying pesticides to household pets and other non agricultural domestic animals are exempt from commercial applicator licensing. - III.
 Swimming pool and spa operators that are certified by the National Swimming Pool Foundation, National Spa and Pool Institute or other organization approved by the Board are exempt from commercial applicator licensing.
 However, these persons must still comply with all provisions of C.M.R.
-10-144, Chapter 202 - Rules Relating to Public Swimming Pools and Spas, administered by the Maine Department of Health and Human Services, Division of Environmental Health.. - III.
-Certified or licensed Wastewater or Drinking Water Operators applying registered disinfectants to waste or drinking water as part of their employment. - VI.
-Adults applying repellents to children with the consent of parents/guardians. - VII.
+10-144, Chapter 202 - Rules Relating to Public Swimming Pools and Spas Administered by the Maine Bureau of Health. - IV.
+Certified or licensed Wastewater or Drinking Water Operators applying registered disinfectants to waste or drinking water as part of their employment. - V. Adults applying repellents to children with the consent of parents/guardians. - VI.
 Persons installing antimicrobial metal hardware.